 Sponsored

 Animas Forks

-Plagued by avalanches, the staple feature in Animas Forks is the huge bay window in the two-story Duncan House.
+One of the most well-preserved ghost towns in the western United States, Animas Forks offers a wealth of history.
+While several structures dot the alpine meadow, the staple feature of the town is the huge bay window in the two-story Duncan House.
 Local lore has it the mining heiress and owner of the Hope Diamond, Evalyn Walsh, wrote her biography here.
 Four-wheel drive is the best way to reach Animas Forks, or you can rent an ATV in nearby Silverton or Lake City.

 Ashcroft

-Once home to two newspapers (even Denver only has one!), 20 saloons, a school and many private homes, Ashcroft faded before the turn of the century.
-Only 10 miles from Aspen, take a self-guided tour of a dozen or so buildings preserved by the Aspen Historical Society, including the jail, livery stable and a couple saloons.
+Once home to two newspapers, 20 watering holes, a school and many private homes, Ashcroft faded before the turn of the century.
+Only 10 miles from Aspen, in the scenic alpine meadows of Castle Creek, take a self-guided tour of a dozen or so buildings preserved by the Aspen Historical Society, including the jail, livery stable and a couple saloons.

+Sponsored